brainlet-ali/laravel-convert-timezone/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/brainlet-ali/laravel-convert-timezone.svg?style=flat-square)](https://packagist.org/packages/brainlet-ali/laravel-convert-timezone)

-A powerful Laravel package for automatic timezone conversion of Eloquent model datetime fields and timezone-aware query filtering.
+Seamlessly handle timezone conversions in your Laravel applications.
+This lightweight package automatically converts datetime fields to your users' local timezones without modifying your database, keeping everything in UTC while displaying dates and times in the correct timezone for each user.

 ## Installation